General questions

 When your doctor begins the video call, expect them to check your ID so please have it ready.
 All you need to do is hold it up to the camera and the doctor will check it against our records.

 Assuming all is well, you and your doctor can start addressing your skin concerns.
-You have a generous 30 minutes so take your time explaining what has been happening with your skin.
+Take your time explaining what has been happening with your skin.

 At the end of your consultation, your doctor will guide you through the next steps.